ogghst/grownode/docs/platform.md

 ## Architecture

-A typical GrowNode system architecture is composed by
+A full GrowNode system architecture is composed by

  - one or more grownode boards (called nodes)
  - each board is connected to several sensors (called leaves)